vippsas/vipps-recurring-api/vipps-recurring-api.md

   }
 }
 ```
+User can be charged once every 30 days, regardless of the day in the month.
+(e.g., First charge can be due on 12.06.2022 and second charge on 04.07.2022)

 **Please note:** It is not possible to change intervals.
 If the user has
 accepted a yearly interval, the agreement cannot be changed to a monthly